bitrise-io/devcenter/_articles/en/reviews/signing-up-with-saml-sso.md

    ![](/img/signup-saml-almost-there-1.jpg)
 5. Click **Finish Sign Up**.
-6. Check your mailbox associated with your sign up credentials and follow the instructions sent by letsconnect@bitrise.io
+6. Check your mailbox associated with your sign up credentials and follow the instructions sent by letsconnect@bitrise.io.
 7. You're directed to the **Help us help you** page where you can share some more details with us or add those later.

 If all went well, you're landed on your Bitrise Dashboard where you can add your first app with a click of a button!
-If you go to your Account Settings, you will see the Organization you've just joined.
+If you go to your **Account Settings**, you will see the Organization you've just joined.